-Made from fresh raspberries and cream cheese, these raspberry cheesecake cupcakes are so easy to whip up and taste just like mini cheesecakes.
-And since they’re served in an individual size, they’re perfect for serving at summer parties.
+Made from fresh raspberries and cream cheese, these easy raspberry swirl mini cheesecakes are so creamy with the perfect amount of raspberry flavor.
+Since they’re served in an individual size (like cupcakes), they’re ideal for serving at parties.

 I always include them in my 4th of July cookout menu.
 (Cupcakes are so much easier to serve than a full cheesecake!)